Christo77793/Secret-TXT/README.md

 MODIFICATIONS

-On line 26, you can set your own custom location, to save the image to wherever you'd like and you can also set the name for the encoded image.
+On line 26 in hide.py, you can set your own custom location, to save the image to wherever you'd like and you can also set the name for the encoded image.

 #-------------------------------------------------------------------------------------------------------------#